isomerpages/moe-newtownpri/_our-curriculum/Mathematics/Our Goals and Approach.md

 ---
 ### Our Goals

-A confident and effective problem solver in Mathematics
+Building a strong foundation in mathematical concepts and skills and developing thinking, reasoning, communication and application through a mathematical approach to problem solving

 ### Our Approach

-Building a strong foundation in mathematical concepts and skills and developing thinking, reasoning, communication and application through a mathematical approach to problem solving